 Coverts are most likely to watch you from afar.

 Being stalked is terrifying.
 When we are trying our best to move on, and they just appear, we are unsure of what they might do next—questioning if we are being stalked or not.
-Trying to co-parent and having our own children used against us in a variety of hiddious ways, while we don’t understand how they can treat their own children this way and how they can not see they are damaging the children mental health, it’s all to cause us more pain, they do not care for the children or us, they care about themselves and winning at all costs to others.
-They continue their hurtful games, while we question how someone can treat their own children this way?
+Trying to co-parent and having our own children used against us in a variety of hiddious ways, while we don’t understand how they can treat their own children this way and how they can not see they are hurting their own children while blaming us for their children’s pain, it’s all to cause us more pain, they do not care for the children or us, they care about themselves and winning at all costs to others.
+They continue their hurtful games while we question how someone can treat their own children this way?
 Afraid of what to say or do for the best, children are hurting having contact, as are we.
 Yet, children hurt with no contact, being judged by others if we do stop contact, worrying about the effects on the children if they don’t see them or if they do, it feels like constant warfare from the ex and also our own minds trying to work out what would be safest and best for the children to have a happy childhood and grow into adults that don’t need to recover from their childhood.

 Still together or separated, when they play nice, this is all an act, further manipulation to meet a need of their own, this is to cause us to doubt ourselves, to question ourselves.
 Are they really that bad?
 Yes, they are.
 They offer intermittent reinforcement of the person we first met, which confuses us and thus getting us to conform to meet their needs only.